-Date: November 27, 2024
+Date: April 30, 2025

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Premier American Uranium Inc. ("PUR" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three and nine months ended September 30, 2024 and 2023.
-The MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements as at and for the three and nine months ended September 30, 2023.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Premier American Uranium Inc. ("PUR" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at December 31, 2024 and 2023.
+The MD&A should be read in conjunction with the audited consolidated financial statements as at and for the years ended December 31, 2024 and 2023.
 All amounts included in the MD&A are expressed in United States dollars ("US" dollars), unless otherwise specified.

 The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as published by the International Accounting Standards Board.
-Please refer to Note 3 of the audited consolidated financial statements for the years ended December 31, 2023 and 2022, for disclosure of the Company's significant accounting policies.
+Please refer to Note 3 of the audited consolidated financial statements for the years ended December 31, 2024 and 2023, for disclosure of the Company's significant accounting policies.

-The Board of Directors of the Company have reviewed this MD&A and the unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2024 and 2023, and approved these documents prior to their release.
+The Board of Directors of the Company have reviewed this MD&A and the consolidated financial statements for the years ended December 31, 2024 and 2023, and approved these documents prior to their release.